from __future__ import annotations

 Initialize the bucket and connect to the underlying ZODB storage.

-:param storage_path: Path to the storage directory.
+:param storage_path: Path to the storage directory for local storage.

 :param bucket_name: Name of the root key under which the internal OOBTree is stored.